thegcamilo/thegcamilo.github.io/index.md

 subtitle: About Me
 ---

 My research interests reside at the intersection of human-computer interaction (HCI) and responsible artificial intelligence (AI).
 More concretely, I am interested in understanding laypeople's perceptions of AI systems and their impacts on society.
-Through my research, I intend to examine how AI can rectify social injustices instead of perpetuate them.
+Through my research, I intend to examine how AI can rectify social injustices instead of perpetuating them.

 I am now investigating how different ways of framing algorithmic harms can shape the public perception of decision-making algorithms.
 I am interested in how some of the ideologies shaping AI research, e.g., that algorithms are value neutral, can form laypeople's understanding of algorithms deployed in high-risk domains.
 My primary objective is to influence the development and regulation of AI, ensuring that they are aligned with the opinions of historically marginalized groups.